Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog
 ### 4.0.0 (2021-03-18) (Symphony of life)
 > ***Hint:*** The adapter received a complete code refactoring!
 This means that most of the code has been changed and some parts are working now differently than ever before.
 Update with care and read the change log!
+*  (grizzelbee) New: FULL support of Miele cloud API v1.0.4
 *  (grizzelbee) Upd: [83](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/83) estimatedEndTime isn't shown anymore after the device has finished
 *  (grizzelbee) Upd: [85](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/85) full code refactoring and split into multiple files.
 *  (grizzelbee) Upd: [86](https://github.com/Grizzelbee/ioBroker.mielecloudservice/issues/86) every folder and device now gets a nice little icon